 All the sensors, except one (UFA11), showed an increase in pore pressure, about 1.5 MPa, after the closing of the tunnel drainage.
 The sensors recorded very low pressures before this event.
 After the drainage was reopening all sensors placed close to the tunnel surface indicated a slow increase in pore pressure.
 Just before the power to canister 6 was switched off again at the beginning of September 2005 the average recorded pressure was 0.5 MPa.
 The pressure dropped then with about 0.2 MPa with a subsequent slowly increase in pressure.
-The average pressure for these sensors was about 0.5 MPa around day 1450.
+The average pressure for these sensors was about 0.5 MPa around day 1,450.
 Also these sensors were measuring an increase in pressure of about 0.3 MPa when the tests for the new tunnel started.
-The measured pressures during the last 2.5 years have varied due to the work with the new tunnel and the maximum measured pressure at the end of this period is about 1.3 MPa.
+The maximum measured pressure just before the dismantling of the outer plug started was about 1.4 MPa.
+During the work with the dismantling of the outer plug, at the end of this measuring period, a general decrease in pore pressure of about 0.8 MPa was recorded.

 Three of the sensors showed an increase in pore pressure, about 1.5 MPa, after the closing of the tunnel drainage.
 The sensors recorded very low pressures before this event.
 After the drainage was reopened again, the two still working sensors measured maximum values of about 0.55 MPa.
 When the power to canister 6 was switched off again the pressures dropped with about 0.2 MPa.
-The still working sensor measured a pressure of about 0.5 MPa around day 1450.
+The still working sensor measured a pressure of about 0.5 MPa around day 1,450.
 The measured pressure increased then with about 0.3 MPa caused by the work with the new tunnel.
-The work with the new tunnel has also affected this sensor during the last 2.5 years and the maximum pressure at the end of this measuring period is about 1.1 MPa.
+The work with the new tunnel has also affected this sensor during about 2.5 years and the maximum measured pore pressure just before the dismantling of the outer plug started was about 1.2 MPa.
+During the work with the dismantling of the outer plug, at the end of this measuring period, a decrease in pore pressure of about 0.8 MPa was recorded.